sodadata/docs/_includes/troubleshoot-warehouses.md

-**Problem:** I get errors in the CLI when I run `soda analyze` on my MS SQL server warehouse.   <br />
+**Problem:** I get errors in the CLI when I run `soda analyze` on my MS SQL server data source.   <br />
 **Solution:** Connecting Soda SQL to MS SQL servers is still in experimental phase.
-You may encounter errors before this warehouse connection type is stabilized.
+You may encounter errors before this data source connection type is stabilized.
 <br />

 **Problem:**  I use Amazon Athena and I'm having trouble connecting Soda SQL to data in an S3 bucket. <br />